Deep Nets: What have they ever done for Vision?: Some History

-The rise and falls of these neural network waves reflect changes in intellectual fashion and the varying popularity of other approaches.
-The second wave of neural networks was partly driven by the perceived limitations of classic artificial intelligence where disappointing results and accusations of over-promising led to an AI winter in the mid-1980s.
+The rise and fall of these neural network waves reflect changes in intellectual fashion and the varying popularity of other approaches.
+The second wave of neural networks was partly driven by the perceived limitations of classic artificial intelligence where disappointing results led to an AI winter in the mid-1980s (the first author observed this first hand as a researcher in the AI lab at MIT).
 In turn, the decline of the second wave corresponded to the rise of support vector machines, kernel methods, and related approaches.
 Credit is due to those neural network researchers who carried on despite discouragement through the troughs of the waves when it was sometimes hard to publish neural network papers.
 The pendulum has now swung again and it sometimes seems hard to publish anything that is not neural network related.
-We suspect that progress would be faster if researchers resisted the attraction of fashions and instead pursued a diversity of approaches and techniques.
-It is also worrying that the courses for students often tends to follow the latest fashions and ignore the older techniques (until they are rediscovered).
+We believe progress would be faster if researchers resisted the attraction of fashions and instead pursued a diversity of approaches and techniques.
+It is also unfortunate that students may not learn older techniques, like GrabCut~\citep{DBLP:journals/tog/RotherKB04}, Superpixels~\citep{DBLP:journals/pami/AchantaSSLFS12}, and Belief Propagation~\citep{DBLP:books/daglib/0066829}, and may not want to use them even if they do.
+For example, the first author is involved in a medical imaging project where a collaborator from the Medical School had to implement a superpixel algorithm because his own graduate students (in computer science) lacked the necessary expertise or motivation.

-The current successes of neural networks are mainly for artificial intelligence tasks where they have made big advances in tasks like face recognition (now working on datasets of tens of millions of people) and on medical image analysis.
-Neural networks are increasingly being used to model the mind and brain but their relations to real neurons and neural circuits should be treated with caution.
-Although artificial neural networks were inspired by biology it must be acknowledged that real neurons are much more complex and understanding real neural circuits remains one of the most fundamental challenges of neuroscience.